dnv-opensource/mlfmu/README.md

 ### Using class

-In addition to the command line interface one can use the same functionality of the tool through a python class.
+In addition to the command line interface, one can use the same functionality of the tool through a Python class.

-1. Import `MlFmuBuilder` and create instance of it
+1. Import `MlFmuBuilder` and create an instance of it:

 ```python
 from mlfmu.api import MlFmuBuilder
 from pathlib import Path